pasdam/mockit/README.md

 will make `filepath.Base("some-argument")` call the real method.

+Mocks are *automatically removed* when the test is completed.

 ### Argument matcher

 It is also possible to use argument matchers, to implement generic behaviors.
 At the moment there is only one matcher implemented, and it matches any argument: